Chikayo-k/brain-kids/README.md

 10. New files aren't here.
 Do a git pull origin main – to pull the new changes to the local repository
 11. Run the project and test the new changes that have been applied

+### Clone

+1. clicking on the code dropdown in the main repository.
+2. Copying the SSH URL
+3. I opened my git bash terminal and cloned the project to a folder on my desktop.

+### Fork

+A Git fork is when an existing repository has a copy taken of it and it becomes its new repository no longer being attached to or tracking the commits of the original repository.
+I used the original project I had cloned at the start.
+I could not fork the project the repository as I am the owner but the steps to fork are

+1. Open the repository on GitHub and select the Fork dropdown
+2. Click fork you will have a full copy of the repository.

 ## Reference

 **Pictures, Audios, Sounds, Logo**